JamieBort/Learning-Directory/Algorithms/MergeSort/README.md

 # Merge Sort

+The algorithm (psuedo code):
+1. fuction to divide the array.
+Takes in an array as an argument.
+Divides the array into two arrays of equal length +/- one element.
+Calls the sorting function on each array half.
+Returns the array sorted.
+2. fuction to sort the array.
+Takes two arguments, the two arrays generated in the divide function above.
+Sorts them.
+Joins them again.

+## Resources
 Some of the below are are different algorithms.
 And using different languages Quick Sort, Binary Search, etc.

 https://repl.it/@JamieBort/temp#index.js